cosmos/ibc/spec/client/ics-006-solo-machine-client/README.md

 ### Misbehaviour predicate

-Since misbehaviour is checked in `verifyClientMessage`, if the client message is of type `Misbehaviour` then we return true
+Since misbehaviour is checked in `verifyClientMessage`, if the client message is of type `Misbehaviour` then we return true:

 ```typescript
 function checkForMisbehaviour(clientMessage: ClientMessage) => bool {